sunsembrace/Solutions-Architect-Associate/readme.md

 Can change storage class transitions, day after object creation and as many times as we want.
 Can also set up permanent expirations too.
 Create rule.

+48. S3 event notification hands on labs.

+Two ways to do it in S3 service.
+Create event notification or involve Amazon EventBridge. (edit and set On).

+ Create event name, Event Types.
+Object removals, etc. → Then choose destination e.g specify SQS name. → In new browser tab, Go to SQS service → create queue → Name it.
+And create → Go to Access Policy tab we wanna edit to allow our S3 to talk to our SQS queue.  —> Click policy generator and for action do send message → Then paste this policy in. → Now go back to s3 and add the SQS name to S3 destination and it should work.

+Now to test it works.
+Upload a file to S3 bucket works.
+Now say we want the image to become a thumbnail so we go to SQS and click Send and receive messages → and click poll messages and it creates a message from the s3 showing connectivity with the Key showing which image created an event

+Create event notification or involve Amazon EventBridge. (edit and set On).